-The Lenten season begins with Ash Wednesday (March 6.
-2019).
-Several years ago, I published this post about Baptist churches and Lent.
+The Lenten season begins with Ash Wednesday (February 14, 2024).
+In the past I have posted this article about Baptist churches and Lent.
 I thought it would be timely to update and repost this as we are approaching the Lenten season.
 Whether your church is online or in person, or both, you can create great worship experiences for your congregation that help them experience this season.

 I grew up thinking the four major days of the church year were Christmas, Easter, Mother’s Day, and Father’s Day.
 They were certainly the days that seem to receive the most excitement and specialness.
 Since my childhood, I have been exposed to and studied so many different traditions of worship, and find that we often fall short of the wonderful experiences we can have in worship because we have eliminated much of the traditional church calendar.